NDevTK/chromiumwiki/ui.md

 * **Drag-and-Drop:** Implement robust synchronization mechanisms and input validation in drag-and-drop logic to prevent race conditions and data manipulation.

 * **Autofill:** Implement robust input validation, sanitization, and access control mechanisms in Autofill components to prevent data validation bypasses, information leakage, and UI spoofing.
 Specifically, review the handling of credit card and address data in `components/autofill/core/browser/data_model/credit_card.cc` and `components/autofill/core/browser/data_model/address.cc`.
 Ensure that all data types are validated using robust techniques, and that sensitive data is properly sanitized before display.
 Implement access control mechanisms to prevent unauthorized access or modification of sensitive data.
 Review the regular expressions and heuristics used in `components/autofill/core/browser/form_parsing/credit_card_field_parser.cc` to ensure robustness and accuracy.
+Review the `autofill_manager.cc` file for potential vulnerabilities related to input validation, data handling, asynchronous operations, server interaction, and error handling.

 * **Android Permission Prompts:** Implement robust input validation and error handling in the Android permission prompt implementations (`PermissionDialog` and `PermissionMessage`) to prevent UI manipulation and other attacks.
 Ensure secure interaction with other browser components.

 * **Data Validation:** Implement robust data validation techniques in `components/autofill/core/browser/data_quality/validation.cc` to prevent bypasses of validation functions.

+* **Popup Blocker:** Review the popup blocker's handling of different dispositions, content settings, iframes, back/forward cache, metrics, fenced frames, and user interactions for potential vulnerabilities.

+* **Translation:** Review the `translate_manager.cc` file for potential vulnerabilities related to input validation, data handling, server interaction, error handling, and logic errors.

+* **Synchronization:** Review the synchronization system for potential vulnerabilities related to data tampering, unauthorized access, data leakage, denial-of-service, race conditions, error handling, FCM interaction, token management, and key management.

+* **Device Signals:** Review the device signals system for potential vulnerabilities related to unauthorized access, data leakage, data manipulation, denial-of-service, race